747 Wing House

-The 747 Wing House is a unique residential structure designed from the wings of a decommissioned Boeing 747-100 airplane.
+The 747 Wing House is a residential structure designed from the wings of a decommissioned TWA Boeing 747-131 (N93106).
 Located in the Ventura County portion of the Santa Monica Mountains, northwest of the city of Malibu, California, the house has been widely publicized internationally because of its unique design, its sustainable use of recycled materials, the dramatic transportation of the wings to the building site that was completed by a truck and helicopter, and its creative repurposing of abandoned infrastructure to achieve an architectural work of significance.
 The project was completed by American architect David Randall Hertz, a fellow of the American Institute of Architects, and his firm, the Studio of Environmental Architecture, in 2011.
 Working with associate Lucas Goettsche, Hertz assembled a team that was able to realize the project after many years of waiting on government approvals.